networknt/light-bot/README.md

 # light-bot
-A microservice based devops agent that handles multiple repositories and dependencies
+A microservice based devops server and agent that handle multiple repositories and dependencies from multiple organizations or git servers.

 ### Why this tool